ratta2ii/beerShack-react/README.md

 ### **Description**

-_This is a clinet side application built in React.
+_This is a client-side application built in React.
 The focus of this project was to practice drilling down props to lower level components, and to show a fundamental understanding of lifting state.
 The application uses a brewery site that allows a user from the outside to view a list of all products.
-There is also an option for an administrator that will present a user a page that will give the user the option to have more functionality.
-From here, the admin can add new beers to the producst list, or hit a button to order a single beer that will be subtracted from a keg that begins with 124 pints._
+There is also an option for an administrator that will present a user with additional options in order to have more functionality.
+From here, the admin can add new beers to the products list, or hit a button to order a beer that will be subtracted from a keg that begins with 124 pints._

-_Please note that this is a second week project so there are some improvments that can be made.
-Most notably using Redux to directly pass props from parent to child rather than taking the long path all the way down the component tree.
-The authoriztion in this application is also subpar, but I hope to address this is the recent future as we progress through this course._
+_Please note that this is a second week project in React, so there are definitely some improvements that can be made.
+Most notably, using Redux to directly pass props from parent to child rather than taking the long path down the component tree.
+The authorization in this application is also subpar, but I hope to address this is the recent future as we progress through this course._
 #

 ###  **Setup/Installation Requirements**